 She hosts the podcast OTHERWISE SILENT giving a voice to issues and people that are often unheard.
 In 2020 she began training to be a counsellor.
 She works three days a week and her salary is £15,000 p/a (£25,000 pro-rata).

-Yas Lime is an artist-curator trainee at Eastside Projects.
-They are interested in contemporary art that highlights queerness, gender, religion and culture.
+Yas is a multi-disciplinary artist and arts facilitator, interested in contemporary art that highlights queerness, gender, religion and culture.

 They work four days a week and their salary is paid at Real Living Wage currently £9.50p/h (£14,820 per annum)

 Rose has been helping us keep Eastside Projects clean and tidy since 2020.
-She is paid the Real Living Wage and contracted through DST Cleaning Services
+She is paid the Real Living Wage and contracted through DST Cleaning Services.

-Candice Nembhard is a writer, poet, artist, and curator, based between Birmingham and Berlin.
+Candice is a writer, poet, artist, and curator, based between Birmingham and Berlin.

 Her work has been exhibited at The Volksbühne (Berlin), Birmingham Hippodrome (Birmingham), BOZAR (Brussels), Kunstverein (Hamburg), Soho House (Berlin), Hebbel Am Ufer Theatre (Berlin), and Galerie Wedding (Berlin).